 We, along with third-party vendors such as Google use first-party cookies (such as the Google Analytics cookies) and third-party cookies (such as the DoubleClick cookie) or other third-party identifiers together to compile data regarding user interactions with ad impressions and other ad service functions as they relate to our website.
 Opting out: Users can set preferences for how Google advertises to you using the Google Ad Settings page.
 Alternatively, you can opt out by visiting the Network Advertising Initiative Opt Out page or by using the Google Analytics Opt Out Browser add on.

-For example, some of the software our website uses may have been developed in the United States of America, Australia, Asia, Africa, or South America.
+For example, some of the software our website uses may have been developed in the United States of America, the United Kingdom, European Union countries, Australia, Asia, Africa, or South America.

 How does our site handle Do Not Track signals?
 We honor Do Not Track signals and Do Not Track, plant cookies, or use advertising when a Do Not Track (DNT) browser mechanism is in place.

 Does our site allow third-party behavioral tracking?
 Yes.
 We allow third-party behavioral tracking for analysis and reporting.

 When it comes to the collection of personal information from children under the age of 13 years old, the Children’s Online Privacy Protection Act (COPPA) puts parents in control.
 The Federal Trade Commission, the United States’ consumer protection agency, enforces the COPPA Rule, which spells out what operators of websites and online services must do to protect children’s privacy and safety online.
 We do not specifically market to children under the age of 13 years old.